GodotVR/godot_openxr_vendors/README.md

 ## Downloading this asset

 It is possible to download compiled assets that have been released from [releases](https://github.com/GodotVR/godot_openxr_loaders/releases).
-The latest official release will be made available in Godots asset library.
+The latest official release will be made available in Godot's asset library.

 Work in progress builds are available under [actions](https://github.com/GodotVR/godot_openxr_loaders/actions).